Copyediting or Proofreading?

 What you can expect if you work with me

-At the end of the project, you will receive three files:
+At the end of the project, you will receive two files:

 - File 1 displays all the edits I’ve made through Track Changes and all the Comments prior to any edits being accepted.
 This shows you everything I’ve done.